gusevfe/snp_tf_change/README.md

-A small script to check if
+A small script to check SNP creates new or removes a transcription factor binging site.

 Prerequisites
 -------------